• Home»

 Your limited liability company’s (LLC) formation documents become part of the public record.
 It means anyone can access such information.
 But what if you want your LLC formation documents to remain confidential?

-You need to form an anonymous LLC whose owners are out of the public record.
+You must form an anonymous LLC whose owners are out of the public record.
 Follow the steps below to prevent your company from being publicly identifiable.

-The easier way to conceal your LLC formation documents from the public is to form anonymous LLCs in the various states listed below:
+The easiest way to conceal your LLC formation documents from the public is to form anonymous LLCs in the various states listed below:

-Step 1: Know the pros and cons of each state
+Step 1: Know the Pros & Cons of Each State

 You can choose among four states: Delaware, Nevada, New Mexico, and Wyoming.
-Each state offers specific advantages related to keeping your information confidential.
+Each state offers specific advantages related to maintaining the confidentiality of your information.

 Delaware

-Delaware provides one of the highest levels of privacy, security, and asset protection.
-It offers a complete veil of anonymity because it does not require the LLC to disclose the names and personal details of its members or shareholders.
+Delaware provides one of the highest privacy, security, and asset protection levels.
+It offers a complete veil of anonymity because it does not require the LLC to disclose its members’ or shareholders’ names and personal details.
 However, it entails an annual tax of $300.
-Moreover, you have to hire a registered agent or incorporating service.
+Moreover, you must hire a registered agent or use an incorporation service.

 Nevada

 Unlike Delaware, Nevada mandates members to submit their information to the Secretary of State.
-Fortunately, it will still be unavailable to the public, as the state prevents creditors from accessing the corporate records of your LLC.
+Fortunately, this information will remain publicly unavailable, as the state prevents creditors from accessing your LLC’s corporate records.

 The total LLC Filing Cost in Nevada is $425.
 The state collects a formation fee of $75 for the Articles of Organization, $200 for getting a State Business License, and $150 for the Initial List of Managers or Managing Members of the company.